Culture of Wales: Identity and nationalism

 Welsh nationalism (Cenedlaetholdeb Cymreig) emphasises the distinctiveness of Welsh language, culture, and history, and calls for more self-determination for Wales, which might include more devolved powers for the Senedd or full independence from the United Kingdom.
-While a sense of nationhood has existed within Wales for over 1500 years, the idea that Wales should be a modern self-determining state has only been mooted since the mid-18th century.
+While modern ideas of a self-governing Welsh state gained prominence in the mid-18th century, a sense of nationhood and cultural continuity has existed within Wales since the end of Roman occupation.

-In 1406 Owain Glyndŵr set out a vision of Welsh independence in his Pennal letter, sent to Charles VI King of France.
-The letter requested maintained military support from the French to fend off the English in Wales.
-Glyndŵr suggested that in return, he would recognise Benedict XIII of Avignon as the Pope.
-The letter sets out the ambitions of Glyndŵr of an independent Wales with its own parliament, led by himself as Prince of Wales.
-These ambitions also included the return of the traditional law of Hywel Dda, rather than the enforced English law, establishment of an independent Welsh church as well as two universities, one in south Wales, and one in north Wales.
+In 1406 Owain Glyndŵr set out a vision of Welsh independence in the Pennal Letter, sent to Charles VI King of France.
+This includes an independent Wales with its own parliament, led by Glyndŵr as Prince of Wales, a return to the Cyfraith Hywel (Welsh laws) of Hywel Dda, the establishment of an independent Welsh church and the founding of two new universities, one in south Wales, and one in north Wales.
+The letter requested the military support from the French for which Glyndŵr would recognise Benedict XIII of Avignon as the Pope in return.